AungMyoKyaw/git-ingest/README.md

+# 📜 Git-Ingest

-# 📜 Git-Ingest: A Handy CLI Tool for Ingesting Your Project into a File
+> A Handy CLI Tool for Ingesting Your Project into a File

 ## 🌟 Features